davorg/websiteguide/content/index.md

 ## Why Content and UX Matter

-A beautiful website is useless if visitors can’t find what they need ori don’t understand your message.
+A beautiful website is useless if visitors can’t find what they need or don’t understand your message.
 Your website’s **content** (text, images, videos) and **user experience (UX)** (how easy it is to navigate and use) are crucial for converting visitors into customers.